VietnamKnowledgeNewsletter

 Retiring in Vietnam: Pensions, Tax, and Currency

-Receiving foreign pensions in Vietnam, double-tax treaty positions for retirees, and the FX considerations that matter most.
+Receiving foreign pensions in Vietnam, double-tax treaty positions for retirees, and the FX considerations that matter most — with an honest read on the visa picture.

 Published 2026-05-17· 7 min read· Vietnam Knowledge